 Perhaps then you begin to understand why functions are so useful.
 We don't have to duplicate code to get different values.
 Instead we can just call the same function again with different inputs.
 I'll say more about this at the end.

 We may also call the function from within a program that contains the function.
 (I've included line numbers.
-Don't type them in; they're not part of the code.
+Don't type them in; they're not part of the program.
 Likely your IDE shows line numbers automatically.)

 1. def double_me(a_num):